Mazda Familia: Seventh generation (BG; 1989–1994)

 In North America, the 323 sedan became the Protegé, while the 323 hatchback kept its name.
 There, and in the Philippines, base (SE/DX), 4WD and top-line LX models were available.
-The 1990 base model has the SE name and uses the B8 1.8l SOHC engine that has 16 valves and hydraulic lifters.
+The 1990 base model has the SE name and uses the B8 1.8 L SOHC engine that has 16 valves and hydraulic lifters.
 In 1991, the base model name was changed to "DX".
 4WD models existed for the 1990 and 1991 model years, with the SOHC engine and rear disc brakes.
-The LX version of the Protegé included a BP 1.8l DOHC 16-valve engine 125 hp.
+The LX version of the Protegé included a BP 1.8 L DOHC 16-valve engine 125 hp.
 LX models also have power windows and door locks and 14-inch wheels.
 Vented front and solid rear disc brakes, larger front brakes, larger clutch, equal-length driveshafts, dual outlet muffler, body-color door handles and mirrors, fold-down rear center armrest, driver's vanity mirror, and larger stabilizer bars.
 A sunroof and 14-inch aluminum alloy wheels were options on LX models.

 BG models that were assembled in New Zealand came with glass headlights instead of plastic, and a 240 km/h speedometer.

-Production of the BG Familia mostly ended on 24 May 1994, although the 1.3-liter hatchback was kept in production until October 1996 as there was originally no 1.3 option in the following generation.
+Production of the BG Familia mostly ended on 24 May 1994, although the 1.3 L hatchback was kept in production until October 1996 as there was originally no 1.3 L option in the following generation.
 In Australia, the BG model continued to be sold until 1996 as a more affordable alternative to the newer BH model.

 In China, the BG model was sold as the Haima CA7130 and the CA7160.
 They were produced from 1998 until 2004.
-Power came from the 1.3 litre 8A-FE or 1.6-litre B6 sourced from Toyota and Mazda respectively.
+Power came from the 1.3 L 8A-FE or 1.6 L B6 sourced from Toyota and Mazda respectively.